 The fitness industry thrives on trends.
 It pushes for novelty, entertainment, and the promise of quick results.

 The real issue though is that most of us do not know what we want, so we dabble instead of pursuing specific goals that we have chosen.

 I used to follow a general, minimalist routine with no clear purpose for my training.
 I now focus on natural bodybuilding to enjoy much more success.
 I can teach you how to train hard but well, getting better results while staying safe and natural.

 My struggles led me to create this blog.
-I immersed myself in reading, writing, and web development, all which have become my primary interests beyond fitness.
+I immersed myself in reading, writing, digital marketing, and web development, all which have become my primary interests beyond fitness.
 If you choose the right point of view, the challenges we face in our lives can happen for a reason.

 I want to help people like my past self.
 I know how it feels to fall short.
 I hope the content here can guide you as I wish it could have guided me.